shauryagupta30/DBMS/README.md

 8. Define two business rules appropriate for the database under consideration and implement the rules using trigger.
 (15)
 9. Submission of the complete project document.
 (10)

-# Extra Non-Credit assignment:
-Storage Manager:
-Implement Extendible Hash Table

-Task #1 - build a general purpose hash table that uses unordered buckets to store unique key/value pairs.

-Task #2 - LRU Page Replacement Policy :his component is responsible for tracking the usage of pages in the buffer pool.

-Task #3 - Buffer Pool Manager : implement the buffer pool manager in your system (BufferPoolManager).
-It is responsible for fetching database pages from the DiskManager and storing them in memory.